Britain's Secret Palestinian Authority Control

 Along the way, Malkin explained how he encountered numerous obstacles in getting the Academy off the ground.
 “The most taxing” was ensuring “Israeli acceptance of the project and their tacit approval,” given it would necessitate training Palestinians in using rifles and pistols.
 The Zionist entity bans Palestinians from owning or possessing “any heavy weapons.”
 As luck would have it, Tel Aviv eventually greenlit the project, “provided that no sniper training was involved!”

-PA security force cades armed with paintball guns practice arrresting “violators” in a simulated West Bank neighbourhood

-Securing US Security Coordinator mission backing for the endeavour was likewise “not the easiest of tasks.”
+Garnering US funding for the endeavour was likewise “not the easiest of tasks.”
 After all, the Academy was “an essentially British-centric project based on UK’s [sic] leadership doctrine, but with a US budget.”
 Nonetheless, “despite considerable initial misgivings and protestations, a multimillion-dollar budget was released” eventually by Washington.

 ‘Five Techniques’

-Subsequently, Malkin conducted “battlefield tour presentations regarding Israel's military history” on behalf of Adam Smith International and the US Security Coordinator mission.
-He also self-published a book, The Tortuous Birth of a Nation, “for the enthusiast wanting to explore and discover more about Israel’s military history,” and moonlights in “cross-cultural consultancy” between Israel and the UAE.
+Subsequently, Malkin conducted “battlefield tour presentations regarding Israel’s military history” throughout the Zionist entity.
+He also self-published a book, The Tortuous Birth of a Nation, “for the enthusiast wanting to explore and discover more about Israel’s military history,” while moonlighting in “cross-cultural consultancy” between Israel and the UAE.

 Such exploits are instructive as to where Malkin’s affiliations and sympathies truly lie.
 So too does his account of the project expose the bleak reality of the corrupt, unelected Palestinian Authority.
 It is a foreign-created and controlled entity that does not govern or exert power in the interests and service of residents of the Occupied Territories, but Western governments, and Zionist apartheid and genocide.